Feodor Chaliapin Jr.: Life

-Chaliapin grew up in a family who spoke three languages.
-He received an excellent education in Moscow and lived there until 1924, when he immigrated to Paris to be with his father, leaving behind his mother and the rest of the family.
+Chaliapin grew up in a family that spoke three languages.
+He received an excellent education in Moscow and lived there until 1924, when he emigrated to Paris to be with his father, leaving behind his mother and the rest of the family.
 Chaliapin knew some of the greatest composers and conductors of the 20th century, particularly Rachmaninoff, a personal family friend and teacher of his father.
-Tired of living in his father's shadow in Paris, Chaliapin struck out on his own, moving to Hollywood to begin his film career — first in silent movies, in which his then-heavy accent would not be heard in the small bit parts he played.
+Tired of living in his father's shadow in Paris, Chaliapin struck out on his own, moving to Hollywood to begin his film career — first in silent movies, in which his then-heavy accent could not be heard in the small bit parts he played.
 In his later years, Chaliapin achieved international stardom in more major roles.

-Chaliapin is perhaps most remembered by modern audiences for the film The Name of the Rose (1986), in which he played the venerable Jorge de Burgos.
+Chaliapin is perhaps most remembered by modern audiences for the film The Name of the Rose (1986), in which he played the venerable blind abbot, Jorge de Burgos.
 He had a major role in Inferno (1980).
-One of his most memorable roles was as the perplexed grandfather in Moonstruck (1987), starring Cher.
-The producers, in deciding whether to hire him for the role, sought the advice of Sean Connery, who is reputed to have said, "He's great, but he will steal the show."
+One of his most memorable roles was Grandpa Castorini in Moonstruck (1987), starring Cher.
+The director, Norman Jewison, sought the advice of his friend Sean Connery in deciding whether to hire him for the role — the two having starred together in The Name of the Rose — who is reputed to have said: "He canna see, he canna hear — but he will steal every scene in the film he's in, he's brilliant".

 Chaliapin also played the role of Leonides Cox, Robert De Niro's father in Stanley & Iris (1990).
 His last notable film role was as Professor Bartnev in The Inner Circle (1991), a true story about Soviet Russia under the dictatorship of Joseph Stalin.